 Peer Mentor Program

-Student Outreach Services’ Peer Mentor Program serves first-year students by fostering excellence through social and academic integration.
-The Peer Mentor Program is made up of juniors and seniors who help, guide, and provide resources for incoming first-year and transfer students.
-As active student leaders, Peer Mentors share personal experiences to assist and help ease the transition from high school and other colleges to Western’s campus by providing support and building bridges between their mentees and departments and resources across campus.
+As active student leaders, Peer Mentors share personal experiences to assist and help ease the transition from high school and other colleges to Western’s campus by providing support and building bridges between their mentees and other departments and resources across campus.

 Want to get involved in clubs, intramural sports or student government and affairs?
 Ask your Peer Mentor!
 Mentors provide students with the help needed to find a place at Western.
-Peer Mentors provide a student’s perspective on the best places to eat, know-how regarding bus routes and other transportation needs, insight to who the “best” professors are, and send alerts on upcoming events on campus.
+Peer Mentors provide a student’s perspective on the best places to eat, know-how regarding bus routes and other transportation needs, insight into the classroom experience, and send alerts on upcoming events on campus.
 Students have a ready resource for answers to questions ranging from how to get involved in student activities to how to add a class or declare a major.

 What are the Mentees saying?